 What About Electronics?

 Washington has a great product stewardship program to help salvage usable materials from used electronics and to remove the toxic materials contained in some items.
 The majority of the electronics are disassembled for recycling here in Washington.
 Some electronics go out-of-state for processing and some materials are exported for recycling at approved facilities.
 Metals, plastics and glass are separated and sold as commodities to be reused as raw materials in the manufacturing of new products.
-Clark County maintains a complete list of locations where you can recycle electronics in our area.
+Check Recycling A–Z to find out where you can recycle electronics in our area.